jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 Following this course students should be able to:
 1. Understand fundamental duality between time- and frequency- domain representation of signals
 1. Understand fundamentals of sampling and aliasing
-1. Prepare timeseries datasets for analyses that appropriately consider repeated measurements of individual patients at different nominal times
+1. Access publicly-available timeseries datasets and prepare them for analyses that appropriately consider repeated measurements of individual patients at different nominal times
 1. Apply common linear and nonlinear signal conditioning approaches to noisy data
-1. Calculate common estimates of time-varying signal energy
+1. Calculate common estimates of time-varying spectral energy and other summary statistics
-1. Design and train a simple autoregressive classifier that can predict changes in time-varying signal energy
+1. Design and train a simple classifier that can predict changes in time-varying signal energy
-1. Characterize the prediction horizon of the classifier

 ## Grading
-1. Homework (50%) will help students develop analytical and programming skills.
+1. Homework (50%) will consist of math problems and will help students develop analytical and programming skills.
+1. Two mid-semester projects (25%) will help students develop practical programming skills necessary for accessing and analyzing publicly-available data.
+Both mid-semester projects will be available from the second week of class and can be turned in any time before the resources for the end-of-semester project are released.
-1. An end-of-semester project (50%) will provide students with practical experience in identifying health-related events in patient data.
+1. An end-of-semester project (50%) will provide students with practical experience in identifying health-related events in prospectively-collected research patient data.
 Students will use the PDFOG kinematic dataset to predict the onset of freezing of gait episodes identified from video recordings by an expert rater.
 This will be possible to do only techniques presented in the course, but students may identify and implement approaches from the literature.

 ## Outline